DanielLiszka/Vibration-Motor-Monitoring/README.md

 It's useful for diagnostics, experimentation, and learning.
 It is not a safety system and shouldn't be the only thing you rely on to protect people or equipment.

-## Highlights

-- On-device sampling and FFT (windowed)
-- Baseline calibration + anomaly scoring
-- Optional fault classification (rule-based + lightweight model)
-- Serial logging, MQTT telemetry, and a small web dashboard (optional)
-- Helper scripts for MQTT monitoring and offline analysis

-## What it does

-At a high level:

-- Samples acceleration from the MPU6050 at a fixed rate.
-- Processes each window with a Hann/Hanning window + FFT.
-- Extracts a feature vector from the time and frequency domains.
-- Learns a "normal" baseline during calibration.
-- Scores each window against the baseline and raises warning/critical alerts when it drifts.

 ## Hardware and wiring

 - ESP32 DevKit v1 (or similar ESP32 board)